antoinemartin/django-windows-tools/README.rst

 -------------------

 - django-windows-tools 0.1.3 is the last version to work with Django <= 1.7
-- the ``win_fcgi`` part is known to work with Django versions up to 1.11 and Python 3.6 (django-windows-tools 0.2 needed), and works with IIS up to version 10
+- the ``win_fcgi`` part is known to work with Django versions up to 1.11 and Python 3.7 (django-windows-tools 0.2 needed), and works with IIS up to version 10
 - installing services with newer versions of Django and Python 3 is not tested and may not work (see also the open issues)
-- newer Celery versions cannot be installed as a service as described (see #19)
+- newer Celery versions cannot be installed as a service as described (see
+  #19 for running Celery as a scheduled task instead)

 The following gives a Quick overview of the project.
 For more information, please read the `Project documentation <http://django-windows-tools.readthedocs.org>`_.